- One container black eyed pea spread

-- Brussels sprout can be placed on an oiled sheet pan and cooked in the 425 degree oven flat side down for 20-25 minutes or until desired caramelization.
-Alternatively they can be sautéed in a fry pan on medium heat on the stove top.
+- Haricot vert can be placed on an oiled sheet pan and cooked in the 425 degree for 20-25 minutes or until desired caramelization.
+Alternatively they can be sautéed in a little oil in a fry pan on medium heat on the stove top.

 - Bread can be eaten fresh or heated for 5 minutes in the oven wrapped in foil or wrapped in a towel and microwaved for a minute or until just warm.

-- Toss salad with as much dressing as desired and top with a dollop of the whipped chevre cheese.
+- Toss salad with pear and as much dressing as desired.

 *If you do not have an oven safe skillet, simply preheat a sheet pan in the oven and transfer the steaks onto it after searing.